19hours/sg-statutes/Acts/Charities Act.md

 (2) There shall be entered in the register every charity not excepted by subsection (4); and a charity so excepted may be entered in the register at the request of the charity, but (whether or not it was excepted at the time of registration) may at any time, and shall at the request of the charity, be removed from the register.

-(3) Any institution which no longer appears to the Commissioner to be a charity shall be removed from the register with effect, where the removal is due to any change in its purposes or trusts , from the date of that change; and there shall also be removed from the register any charity which ceases to exist or does not operate.
+(3) Any institution which no longer appears to the Commissioner to be a charity shall be removed from the register with effect, where the removal is due to any change in its purposes or governing instruments, from the date of that change; and there shall also be removed from the register any charity which ceases to exist or does not operate.

 [34/2010 wef 01/03/2011]